Telephone:+44 (0)20 7234 2009

 The diagnosis is confirmed with a biopsy taken using a Trans-rectal Ultrasound and now at the London Bridge we are currently doing Transperineal Template biopsies.

-Hormone treatment is given to patients with large tumours in the prostate and it has spread to the lymph nodes or bones.
-Hormonal treatments are designed to reduce the effects of testosterone, which stimulates prostate cancer growth.
+- HORMONE TREATMENT - Hormone treatment is given to patients with large tumours in the prostate and it has spread to the lymph nodes or bones.
+Hormonal treatments are designed to reduce the effects of testosterone, which stimulates prostate cancer growth

 This is the second most common urological cancer.
 It is 2-3 times more common in men than women and is generally diagnosed in patients aged 60-80 years old.
 Some urinary symptoms such as blood in the urine or recurrent urinary tract infections, difficulty or pain in passing urine the cause can only be identified by having a look into your bladder.
 From this your consultant will be able to find out whether the tumour cells are cancerous.
 This can help decide with future treatment options.
 At the London bridge we offer a wide range of treatments such as the:

-A transurethral resection of a bladder tumour (TURBT) is a treatment for bladder tumours.
+- TRANSURETHRAL RESECTION OF A BLADDER TUMOUR (TURBT) - A TURBT is a treatment for bladder tumours.
 The tumour or tumours are cut away from the bladder wall and sent for examination.
 From this, your consultant will be able to find out whether the tumour cells are cancerous.
 This can help decide with future treatment options.

 OVERACTIVE BLADDER TREATMENTS